Saint Francis Catholic Academy: History

 Saint Francis was established through a community effort that first began in May 1983.
 In 1999, the Diocese of St. Augustine's high school task force found room for expansion in northwest Gainesville near the interchange of Interstate 75 and Northwest 39th Avenue, and St. Francis Catholic High School opened on August 16, 2004, to serve the growing population.
 The campaign to open the school was named the Opportunity of a Lifetime Campaign.

 Michael Gannon, distinguished professor emeritus at the University of Florida and a former priest, petitioned Bishop John J. Snyder to name the school in honor of St. Francis and the mission church destroyed by English and Native American raiders in 1706.

 The first students, a class of 61, attended classes in the Upper Hall at the nearby Holy Faith Catholic Church while the new building was being completed, which was dedicated on April 24, 2005.
 The associate pastor's office at Holy Faith served as a computer lab.

 In 2007, a new $1.2 million academic wing was added through fundraising led by Christine Donovan, wife of former University of Florida men's basketball coach Billy Donovan and a Saint Francis parent.
 Their son, Billy Donovan Jr., was formerly the head Wolves basketball coach and is a 2014 alumnus of the school.
 Former Florida Gators football coach Urban Meyer and Gainesville native alternative band Sister Hazel also aided in organizing the second phase of the school's construction.

 In 2016, Saint Francis dropped the "high school" moniker and changed its name to Saint Francis Catholic Academy.
 Jason Acosta was named principal of the school in 2018.

 The school became an AP Capstone School in 2018, conferring its first diplomas in 2020.
 In 2019, a relic of Saint Francis of Assisi was brought to the school grounds and displayed in the school's chapel.

 Saint Francis launched its Health Science Institute in 2021 and its Institute for Entrepreneurship and Innovation in 2023.
 The school's eight-lane track was rubberized in 2022.
-Also in 2023, two additional first-class relics from St. Clare of Assisi and Blessed Carlo Acutis arrived and were first displayed in the chapel.
+Also in 2023, two additional first-class relics from St. Clare of Assisi and St. Carlo Acutis arrived and were first displayed in the chapel.
 A new indoor weight room was added to the campus in 2024.